Visit the website of the Dubai Opera.

 The rulers of Dubai wanted to have this area reimagined into a visually appealing space and comparative aesthetically to its beautiful surroundings.
 Initially, a semi-intensive green roof had been considered but was an issue with the loading weight.
 Generally, green roofs in the UAE are built with a depth of 30 – 50 cm (12 to 20″), so this option was not initially possible.

-Knauf Insulation, the green roof and wall system provider, approached the investor with the challenges that they needed to overcome in Dubai:
+Knauf Insulation, the Dubai Opera Garden Green Roof, Vegetated Terraces and Green Wall system provider, approached the investor with the challenges that they needed to overcome in Dubai:

 – Weight restraints of the roof structure

 – Hot and dry environment is a natural limitation for a green lawn